 For circuit patterns and noise preferential routings please click here.

 Helicopter training areas are the ‘Triangle’, the runway 32 numbers, the VOR Field and Northern Side Grass at the discretion of Air Traffic.
 While fixed-wing aircraft are using either runway 10/28 or runway 06/24, the Triangle is not available for rotaries.

 To preserve the new surfaces of the runways, touch and go's will only be permitted at the discretion of Air Traffic and is dependent on a robust inspection of the runway surface.
+Please be advised that no touch and go's are permitted after 14:00L on Sundays.
 To avoid damaging the new grass, we would ask that hard braking is avoided and when taxiing slow, shallow turns are executed instead of small radius turns.

 There is currently no lighting provision on any of the runways, however, a new lighting system will be installed in the future.